 Other causes of mercury poisoning can be environmental or from exposure to other forms of the metal.
 These include:

 - broken fever thermometers

 - “silver” dental fillings

 - certain types of jewelry

-- mining for gold
+- mining for gold, and household gold extraction

 - skin care products (Those made in the United States don’t usually contain mercury.)